moonwave99/resume/body.md

 Hamburg, january 2021 - present

-Guiding students and taking care of all the things Full Stack at [SPICED Academy][sa] Hamburg.
+Guiding students and taking care of all the things Full Stack at [SPICED Academy][sa] Hamburg: preparing the daily lectures, supporting students with assignments and personal projects, sharing with them working experience and industry patterns and standards.

 ### Full-stack Web Developer, Freelance